Great Expectations (2011 TV series): Part three

-Pocket stumbles in and after being threatened with a knife to his throat by Magwitch, learns of all.
-Pip is wary of Magwitch, believing the money must have come from murder.
+Pocket stumbles in and after being threatened by Magwitch with a knife to his throat, learns of all.
+Pip is wary of Magwitch, believing his money must have come from murder.
 He visits Havisham, meeting Drummle there who gloats telling him of his engagement to Estella.
-Estella reveals that Pip was brought to the house to be a boy to practise breaking hearts on.
+Estella reveals that Pip was brought to the house as a boy for her to practise breaking hearts.
 After Estella leaves, Pip demands that Havisham explain why she led him on to believe she was his benefactor and that he was meant for Estella.
 Havisham tells him that Estella is going to break Drummle's heart, but Pip says that Drummle will not care what Estella does.

 Pocket finds a place for Magwitch to hide with the help of Wemmick.
 They discover a large sum of money has been offered by a gentleman from Pip's club for whoever turns in Magwitch.
 Pip describes him to Magwitch, who reveals his real name to be Compeyson, the man he fought with on the marshes years ago.
 Pocket and Pip realise Compeyson is the same man who jilted Havisham.

 Magwitch assures Pip that the money came from working with sheep, not murder.
 Pip tells him he has turned his back on his family.
-Estella has married Drummle and letters from home are returned unopened to Havisham.
-Pip, unwilling to accept Magwitch's money, realises that Pocket's new business is in danger so he goes to Havisham for money.
+Estella has married Drummle, and letters from home are returned unopened to Havisham.
+Pip, unwilling to accept Magwitch's money, realises that Pocket's new business is in danger, so he goes to Havisham for money.
 Reluctantly she gives it to him, then asks and receives his forgiveness.
 While burning old love letters from Compeyson, she is caught up in the flames and burns to death; Pip turns back but is too late to save her.